Abhay-20/Tournament-Sports-Maagement/README.md

 The project follows a clear object-oriented design with distinct classes for each entity, fostering modularity and code reuse.
 Abstraction is employed through abstract classes, allowing for consistent methods across different entities.

-## License

-- This project is licensed under the [MIT License](LICENSE), allowing flexibility in use, modification, and distribution.